-After a development application is approved, a Construction Certificate is required from Council Certifiers or a private Certifier to ensure compliance with the Building Code of Australia (BCA), the consent and any conditions.
+After a Development Application is approved, a Construction Certificate (CC) is required from Council Certifier or a private Certifier to ensure compliance with the consent conditions and National Construction Code - NCC (previously known as: Building Code of Australia - BCA).

-If issued by a private Certifier, the Certifier will forward a copy of the plans and certificate to council.
+A CC can be issued by Council or a private Certifier.
+If issued by a private Certifier, the Certifier will forward a copy of the plans and certificate to Council.

-Before work commences, a Principle Certifier (Council or private) must be appointed to carry out mandatory inspections, with the primary aim of obtaining an Occupation Certificate upon completion of the work.
+Before work commences, a Principle Certifier (Council or private) must be appointed to carry out mandatory inspections, with the primary aim to obtain an Occupation Certificate upon completion of the work.

 Frequently Asked Questions

 What fees are payable?